vkocubinsky/SublimeTableEditor/README.md

 ### Auto align number column to right

-By default a number column align to right, if you do not like this you can disable it
+By default a number column aligns to right, if you do not like this you can disable it

 ```javascript